flywire/caption/README.md

 too slow.
 A figure's caption in turn should provide a description helping to understand the content of the image.

-The `title` attribute on the other hand should contain "[a]dvisory information associated with the element ([W3C Core Attribute List](https://www.w3.org/wiki/Html/Attributes/_Global)).
+The `title` attribute on the other hand should contain "advisory information associated with the element ([W3C Core Attribute List](https://www.w3.org/wiki/Html/Attributes/_Global)).
 This is rather vague and often used by browser vendors to show tooltips containing the title.
 Since